 Portfolio securities may be sold at any time.
-Sales may occur when the Adviser determines to take advantage of what it considers to be a better investment opportunity, when the portfolio managers believe the portfolio securities no longer represent relatively attractive investment opportunities, when there is perceived deterioration in the credit fundamentals of the issuer, or when the individual security has reached the portfolio managers' sell target.
+Sales may occur when the Adviser determines to take advantage of a better investment opportunity, because the Adviser believes the portfolio securities no longer represent relatively attractive investment opportunities, because the Adviser perceives a deterioration in the credit fundamentals of the issuer, or because the Adviser believes it would be appropriate for other investment reasons, such as to adjust the duration or other characteristics of the Fund's investment portfolio.